 "More New Yorkers Embrace Solar Power."
 NYT, July 8, 2019.
 By C.J.
 Hughes.

-Brooklyn SolarWorks was prominently featured in a new article in the New York Times’ Real Estate section on Monday, July 8.
+Brooklyn SolarWorks was prominently featured in a new article on solar adoption in the New York Times’ Real Estate section on Monday, July 8.
 Written by staff writer C.J.
-Hughes, the piece reports on the recent growth of solar adoption in NYC and the different factors contributing to this trend.
+Hughes, the piece reports on the recent growth of solar in NYC and the different factors contributing to this trend.
 BSW is one of only a handful of NYC-based residential installers and we specialize in serving brownstone Brooklyn, so it was hardly a surprise that company co-founder and CEO T.R.
 Ludwig was invited to offer his insider perspective on local industry trends for the article.

 BSW canopy customer and Park Slope resident Alfred Ling is also quoted extensively about his experience as a solar owner in a community that was, until only very recently, a virtual “no go” zone for the solar industry.
-Drawing on public data published by New York State, the article specifically calls attention to BSW’s impressive annual growth rate since 2015 in Park Slope, Prospect Heights and Clinton Hill, three neighborhoods at the core of our service area.
+Drawing on public data published by New York State, the article specifically calls attention to BSW’s impressive solar adoption growth rate since 2015 in Park Slope, Prospect Heights and Clinton Hill, three neighborhoods at the core of our service area.
 (Curious how many installations we’ve completed in your neighborhood?
 Just type your zip code into handy Customer Map to find out.)

 This article marks the second time that BSW has appeared in the Times.
 Earlier features in Wired, Bloomberg, and Brownstoner cover many of the same themes, and also underscore the link between BSW’s unique business approach and increased solar adoption in New York.